RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

     #import <RestKit/CoreData/CoreData.h>

     RKObjectManager* manager = [RKObjectManager objectManagerWithBaseURL:@"http://restkit.org"];
-    manager.objectStore = [RKManagedObjectStore objectStoreWithStoreFilename:@"RKCoreDataExamples.sqlite"]; // TODO: Update API in Framework... objectStoreAtPath also?
+    manager.objectStore = [RKManagedObjectStore objectStoreWithStoreFilename:@"RKCoreDataExamples.sqlite"];

 What we have done here is instantiated an instance of the object manager and an instance of the managed object store.
 Within the internals of RKManagedObject, an NSManagedObjectModel and NSPersistentStoreCoordinator has been created for you.
 A persistent store file is created or reopened for you within the application's documents directory and is configured to use SQLite as the backing technology.
 From here you have a working Core Data environment ready to go.

-Now let's take a look at the rather anemic model in Code/Models/RKCDArticle.m:
+Now let's take a look at the rather anemic model in Examples/RKCatalog/Examples/RKCoreDataExample/RKCoreDataExample.m:

-    @implementation RKCDArticle
+    @implementation Article

       + (NSDictionary*)elementToPropertyMappings {
         return [NSDictionary dictionaryWithKeysAndObjects:
-                @"id", @"objectID",
+                @"id", @"articleID",
                 @"title", @"title",
                 @"body", @"body",
                 nil];
       }

       + (NSString*)primaryKeyProperty {
-        return @"objectID";
+        return @"articleID";
       }

     @end

 Here we see the familiar elementToPropertyMappings method from RKObjectMappable.
 The only thing new here is the implementation of a method indicating the primary key.
-This allows the object mapper to know that when working with instances of RKCDArticle, it should consult the `objectID` property to obtain the primary key value for the instance.
+This allows the object mapper to know that when working with instances of Article, it should consult the `articleID` property to obtain the primary key value for the instance.
 This allows RestKit to update the properties for this object no matter what resource path it is loaded from.

 Now let's explore some of the API's exposed via RKManagedObject.
-Pop open RKCDExampleController.m and let's walk through some of the examples:
+Loading all objects of a given type is trivial:

     - (void)loadAllObjects {
-      NSArray* objects = [RKCDArticle allObjects];
+        NSArray* objects = [Article allObjects];
-      NSLog(@"We loaded %d objects", objects);
+        NSLog(@"We loaded %d objects", [objects count]);
     }

 Here we are retrieving all the objects for a given class from Core Data.
 This wraps the initialization, configuration and execution of a fetch request targeting the entity for our class.
 We can also configure our own fetch requests or utilize a number of helper methods to quickly perform common tasks:

     - (void)funWithFetchRequests {
-      // Grab a fetch request configured to target the RKCDArticle entity NSFetchRequest* fetchRequest = [RKCDArticle fetchRequest];
+        // Grab a fetch request configured to target the Article entity NSFetchRequest* fetchRequest = [Article fetchRequest];
         NSLog(@"My fetch request is: %@", fetchRequest);

-      // Configure a fetch request to sort the results by title NSFetchRequest* sortedRequest = [RKCDArticle fetchRequest];
+        // Configure a fetch request to sort the results by title NSFetchRequest* sortedRequest = [Article fetchRequest];
         NSSortDescriptor* sortDescriptor = [NSSortDescriptor sortDescriptorWithKey:@"title" ascending:YES];
         [sortedRequest setSortDescriptors:[NSArray arrayWithObject:sortDescriptor]];
-      NSArray* sortedObjects = [RKCDArticle objectsWithFetchRequests:fetchRequest];
+        NSArray* sortedObjects = [Article objectsWithFetchRequest:fetchRequest];
-      NSLog(@"Here are the objects sorted: %@");
+        NSLog(@"Here are the objects sorted: %@", sortedObjects);

         // Fetch an object by primary key
-      RKCDArticle* firstArticle = [RKCDArticle objectWithPrimaryKeyValue:[NSNumber numberWithInt:1]];
+        Article* firstArticle = [Article objectWithPrimaryKeyValue:[NSNumber numberWithInt:1]];
         NSLog(@"This is the Article with ID 1: %@", firstArticle);

         // Find Articles where the body contains the word 'something' case insensitively NSPredicate* predicate = [NSPredicate predicateWithFormat:@"body CONTAINS[c] %@", @"something"];
-      NSArray* matches = [RKCDArticle objectsWithPredicate:predicate];
+        NSArray* matches = [Article objectsWithPredicate:predicate];
         NSLog(@"Found the following Articles that match: %@", matches);
     }

 All of these methods are defined on RKManagedObject and provide short-cuts for features provided directly by Core Data.
 You can certainly configure your own fetch request entirely:

-    - (void)constructMyOwnFetchRequest {
+    - (NSFetchRequest*)constructMyOwnFetchRequest {
         NSFetchRequest *fetchRequest = [[[NSFetchRequest alloc] init] autorelease];
-      	NSEntityDescription *entity = [RKCDArticle entity]; // The entity is available via RKManagedObject helper method...
+      	NSEntityDescription *entity = [Article entity]; // The entity is available via RKManagedObject helper method...
       	[fetchRequest setEntity:entity];
       	return fetchRequest;
     }

-// TODO: Extract into RKCoreDataBasics
+These Core Data helpers methods are used to drive a simple table view in the RKCoreDataExample in RKCatalog.

+**Example Code** - See [RKCoreDataExample](https://github.com/twotoasters/RestKit/blob/master/Examples/RKCatalog/Examples/RKCoreDataExample) in [RKCatalog](https://github.com/twotoasters/RestKit/blob/master/Examples/RKCatalog)

 ### Automagic Relationship Management

 One of nicest benefits of using Core Data with RestKit is that you wind up with a nicely hydrated object graph that let's you traverse object relationships naturally.
 Relationship population is handled through the use of the `elementToRelationshipMappings` method we introduced in the previous section on modeling relationships.
 Recall that `elementToRelationshipMappings` instructs the mapper to look for associated objects nested as a sub-dictionary within the JSON payload.
 But this can present a problem for a Core Data backed app -- if you do not return all the relationships you have modeled within your payload, the graph can become stale and out of sync with the server.
 And not to mention that returning all relationships is often incorrect from an API design or performance perspective.
 So what are we to do?

 RestKit solves this problem by introducing a new mapper configuration directive specific to Core Data objects: `relationshipToPrimaryKeyPropertyMappings`.
 The relationship to primary key mappings definition instructs the mapper to connect a Core Data relationship by using the value stored in another property to lookup the target object.
-This is easily understood by returning to the RKTaskList application we explored earlier.
+This is easily understood by returning to the Task List data model we explored earlier.
 Recall that the JSON for an individual task looked like this:

     {"id": 5, "name": "Place cat in bathtub", "assigned_user_id": 3}

 Note the `assigned_user_id` element in the payload -- this is the primary key value for the User object that the Task has been assigned to.
 Let's look at the code:

     @interface Task : RKManagedObject {
-      NSNumber* _taskID;
-      NSString* _name;
-      NSString* _assignedUserID;
-      User* _assignedUser;
     }

     @property (nonatomic, retain) NSNumber* taskID;
     @property (nonatomic, retain) NSString* name;
+    @property (nonatomic, retain) NSNumber* assignedUserID;
     @property (nonatomic, retain) User* assignedUser;

     @end

-    @implementation Project
+    @implementation Task

     + (NSDictionary*)elementToPropertyMappings {
       return [NSDictionary dictionaryWithKeysAndObjects: